jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 171 Procedure when second vote given in same name
 If any person proposing to vote at any election gives as his or her name the name of any person to whom a ballot paper has already been given at the same election, he or she shall be dealt with in all respects in like manner as any other voter:provided that the ballot paper of any such person shall not be deposited in the ballot box or allowed by the issuing officer, but shall be set aside for separate custody.

+**Advance voting**

+### 171A Voting in advance of polling day
+During the advance polling period for an election in any district, an advance voter may— (a) be issued with—
+    (i) an ordinary ballot paper for the election under section 167 if the rolls can be marked (either manually or by electronic means) to indicate the person has applied to vote; or
+    (ii) special vote ballot papers under section 172 in any other case; and (b) vote at the election.

+### 171B Advance polling period
+The advance polling period for an election in any district is the period of 12 consecutive days ending with the close of the day before polling day.

+### 171C Advance polling period may be shortened or extended if unforeseen or unavoidable disruption occurs before commencement of advance polling period
+(1) This section applies if, before the commencement of the advance polling period, there is an unforeseen or unavoidable disruption in any electoral district or districts.
+(2) The Chief Electoral Officer may direct that the advance polling period in the electoral district or districts be— (a) shortened to fewer than 12 consecutive days before polling day; or (b) extended to more than 12 consecutive days before polling day.
+(3) Before making a direction under subsection (2), the Chief Electoral Officer must— (a) consult—
+    (i) the Prime Minister; and
+    (ii) the Leader of the Opposition; and
+    (iii) any person or organisation that in the Chief Electoral Officer’s opinion is able to give information about the scale and duration of the unforeseen or unavoidable disruption; and
+  (b) be satisfied that the direction is necessary in all of the circumstances.
+(4) The Chief Electoral Officer must, as soon as is reasonably practicable after making a direction under subsection (2), give public notice of the direction in any manner that the Chief Electoral Officer considers appropriate.
+(5) In this section and section 171E, unforeseen or unavoidable disruption has the same meaning as that given in section 195 for sections 195A, 195B, and 195D.

+### 171D Matters Chief Electoral Officer must have regard to when exercising discretion under section 171C
+The Chief Electoral Officer must have regard to the following matters when considering whether to exercise the discretion under section 171C:
+  (a) the need to ensure the safety of voters and electoral officials; and (b) the need to ensure that the election process is free from corrupt or illegal practices; and (c) the need to ensure that the election process is concluded in a timely and expeditious manner.

+### 171E Advance polling period may be curtailed if unforeseen or unavoidable disruption occurs after commencement of advance polling period
+The advance polling period in section 171B may be curtailed under section 195B if an unforeseen or unavoidable disruption occurs after the commencement of the advance polling period.

 **Special voting**

 ### 172 Voting by special voters